Gatewood House (Eatonton, Georgia)

-Gatewood House is a historic plantation house in Eatonton, Georgia that is listed on the U.S. National Register of Historic Places.
-It was built sometime during 1805-1812 while the property was owned by a John Keating.
+Gatewood House is a historic plantation house in Eatonton, Georgia, that is listed on the U.S. National Register of Historic Places.
+It was built sometime during 1805–1812 while the property was owned by a John Keating.
+Keating acquired the property through Georgia's 1805 land lottery, drawing a 202.5-acre tract that included part of Lick Creek, and built the house there before selling the property in 1812.
 As of 1975, the house remained unaltered from its original construction.
 It is significant for its "refined yet simple" architecture, unusual and hence more important given its era.